How to set up a custom SMTP inbox

 Input your email address and click Next.

 Follow the steps on the screen to set up email forwarding from your email provider to the Front forwarding address on the screen.
-Click Test connection or Do this later.
+Click Test setup or Do this later.
 Once you receive the test email, this means the redirect is working.

 Send email with Custom SMTP